CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 The following aspects have to be considered:

 * ** Access to the copier and printer compartments: ** If possible, access to rooms containing printers, copiers, and MFPs should be restricted (see also SYS.4.1.M2 * Suitable Setup of Printers, Copiers, and Multifunction Devices *).
 It makes sense to limit the access to, for example, the employees of a department or the users of a floor.
 The users are to be informed about the access restrictions and the authorized persons.
-* ** Handling unrecovered documents: ** Often, printed documents are not collected, printed fax transmission reports are missed, or misprints are not disposed of.
+* ** Handling unrecovered documents: ** Often, printed documents are not picked up, printed fax transmission reports are missed, or misprints are not disposed of.
 All users must be aware that they need to collect their printouts in a timely manner.
 Documents that can not be assigned to a user should be collected or better directly destroyed with a shredder.
 * ** Handling sensitive documents: ** Information classified as "highly confidential" should not be printed on general accessible printers or duplicated on copiers.
 Officially protected documents (classified information) must be protected in accordance with applicable regulations and instructions.
 * ** Authentication on the device: ** If authentication is to be carried out directly at the printer, copier or multifunction device (see SYS.4.1.M13 * Authentication for printers, copiers and multifunction devices *), users must be instructed in this procedure.
 * ** Distribution of printouts: ** If network-critical information is often printed out, it should be considered to have the printouts distributed to the respective recipients by trustworthy persons.
 This approach is an alternative to authentication on the device and has the advantage that only these people need access to the respective printers.